Rat-attack/Re-encode-AV1-Powershell/README.md

 2. Download and extract FFmpeg; place `ffmpeg.exe` and `ffprobe.exe` somewhere stable (e.g. `C:\Tools\FFmpeg`).
 3. Open `Re-Encode AV1.ps1` and edit the configuration block (top of file):
 	* Set `$ffmpegPath` and `$ffprobePath`.
 	* Optionally set log file paths (or leave as relative names to write beside the script / current working directory).
+(Not tested yet)
 4. (Optional) Create a dedicated `logs` folder and point the log-related variables there.
+(Not tested yet)
 5. Run once (right‑click → Run in PowerShell OR launch via the batch file) to verify no path errors.
 6. Drag video files or folders onto `Re-encode AV1 launcher.bat` to begin interactive queue building.

 ## 4. Configuration Summary
-All tunables reside at the top of `Re-Encode AV1.ps1`.
+All tunables reside at the top of `Re-Encode AV1.ps1`, it is recommended to read and change them all especially for batch running.
 Key variables:

 | Variable | Purpose | Notes |
 |----------|---------|-------|